-We can raise the dignity of the poor by recognising that they are not lesser in any way just because they have less.
-In actual fact, in many ways they have more than we do.
+The poor need money, but also dignity.
+They are not lesser in any way just because they have less.
+In actual fact, in some ways they have more than we do.

 According to Mother Teresa, there are more poor people in developed societies than in poorer countries.
 This is because more people in big cities, though not lacking in material wealth, are poor in spirit because of loneliness.

-If you don’t know where to start, consider supporting Save The Children until you find something else that tugs at your heartstrings.
+Regularly donate part of your monthly income to a charity.
+Find a cause you support.
+If you don’t know where to start, consideror Save The Children until you find something else that tugs at your heartstrings.

 I feel so humbled writing this post.
-Learning about the many organisations worldwide whose mission is to help the poor, and joining a community of more than 12,000 bloggers all writing about this one topic has helped me realise the enormity of the problem, as well as shown me that we really can do something about poverty if enough of us care.
+I’ve found so many organisations worldwide whose mission is to help the poor.
+This helped me realise the enormity of the problem, and showed me that we can do something to help the poor if we really care.